Community Service Guidelines

 Community service hours must be performed through a 501(c)(3) organization or federal, state, or local agency and be properly documented to count towards the graduation requirement.
 501(c)(3) organizations are tax-exempt charitable organizations that apply for and meet requirements set by the Internal Revenue Service.
 Federal state or local government agencies are any agencies that provide some regulatory service or enforcement and are responsible for the oversight and administration of a specific government function.

-This school year community service hours will now appear on the report card and progress reports.
-This feature will provide students and parents with up-to-date information regarding the hours that are currently on file at their school.
+Community service hours also appear on the new report card and progress reports (high school only).
+This feature provides students and parents with up-to-date information regarding the hours that are currently on file at their school.

 Download and learn more about volunteering and community service: